 Physical Education is an integral part of the Pascoe Vale Primary School curriculum.
 It enables students to develop their skills in a range of sports and activities.
 Students can analyse movement, develop game play and understand how their body moves to achieve success in whatever they are doing.
 They will make predictions, set goals and reflect on their actions through the year.

-At PVPS, the Physical Education teacher for this year will be Mr. Nathan Higgs.
-He aims to provide a safe and positive learning environment for all students to learn new activities as well as develop on already learnt skills.
-Hopefully this creates a life-long love of being physical activity and participating in team and individual sports.
+At PVPS, the Physical Education teacher is Mr. Nathan Higgs.
+The program aims to provide a safe and positive learning environment for all students to learn new activities as well as develop on already learnt skills.
+Hopefully this creates a life-long love of physical activity and participating in team and individual sports.

-The goal for the students is to SUPPORT each other throughout the year and take the good with the bad – learning how to be good sports.
+Our goal with the students is to SUPPORT each other throughout the year and take the good with the bad – learning how to be good sports.

-Throughout Term 2 students are expected to have a drink bottle full of water and wear suitable shoes (runners) to all Physical Education sessions.
+Throughout Term 4 students are expected to have a drink bottle full of water, have a sunsmart hat and wear suitable shoes (runners) to all Physical Education sessions.